Dataviz

 But apophenia is a powerful force.
 We look at clouds and see bunnies, or read the horoscope and think that it's talking directly to us, or listen to a Beatles song about playground equipment and think it's telling us to kill people.
 Given a handful of scatterplots like the lattice plot above, you will find a pattern--in fact, if a psychologist were to show you a series of ten seemingly random inkblots and you didn't see a reasonable number of patterns in them, the psychologist might consider you to be mentally unhealthy in any of a number of ways.

 The moral here is that our data visualization technology is getting really good really fast--I'll have even slicker examples next time.
-Though you'd be silly to ignore these recommendations and novel display methods, we need to bear in mind that all that power can work as well on noise as on signal.
+You'd be silly to ignore these recommendations and novel display methods.
+But the same power that makes patterns clear is the power that invents random patterns in static.

 Next time: even more dataviz tools, which touch on an even bigger problem.